Smart locks, also called electronic door locks, are a smart way to replace keys or add automation features to your locking system.

 Traditional locks require physical keys that must be protected from theft.
 If someone comes into possession of these keys, he can unlock any door himself.
 That means if you lose them, it’s game over.

-With electronic locks, all you need is your mobile device to open the door.
+All you need is your mobile device to open the door with electronic locks.
 You do not even have to carry the actual key with you anymore.
 The best part is that no one else has access to your home when you are not there unless you want to!

 Using Smart Locks (see here our troubleshooting guide) is a great option for many reasons.
 Here are some of the most obvious ones: